dockersamples/101-tutorial/docs_en/tutorial/using-bind-mounts/index.md

     - `-dp 3000:3000` - same as before.
 Run in detached (background) mode and create a port mapping
     - `-w /app` - sets the "working directory" or the current directory that the command will run from
+    - `-v $PWD:/app` - volume for the current working directory in the container
     - `node:10-alpine` - the image to use.
 Note that this is the base image for our app from the Dockerfile
     - `sh -c "yarn install && yarn run dev"` - the command.
 We're starting a shell using `sh` (alpine doesn't have `bash`) and running `yarn install` to install _all_ dependencies and then running `yarn run dev`.
 If we look in the `package.json`,